-Sean Lamacraft, Head of Technical Services at Distinction, presented a great case study at Kentico Roadshow in London, explaining how the Distinction team used Kentico Cloud to rebuild the Family Business Awards website, which will go live soon.
+Sean Lamacraft, Head of Technical Services at Distinction, presented a great case study at Kentico Roadshow in London, explaining how the Distinction team used Kentico Cloud to rebuild the Family Business Awards website.
 We took this opportunity to have a short interview with Sean about developing websites with a headless CMS.

 If you're interested in Sean's presentation, Website Development Using a Headless CMS, where he also compares developing websites with a traditional and headless CMS and how typical and headless project plans differ, scroll down to the end of this blog post.

 What was the biggest difference for you between a traditional CMS and headless CMS?

 Currently, the biggest differences between the two are the feature sets and the limitations of tech usage.
 The traditional CMS will, at first glance, appear more attractive to end users due to the vast amount of options and modules available.
 The headless CMS strips back the approach and allows the user to concentrate on the core offering of a CMS—the content.
 Due to the reduced feature set and simplified approach, the headless CMS allows developers to use a wide range of technology.

 Where do you currently see the best fit for a headless CMS?

 While the potential options are growing every day, currently there are two main uses for the headless CMS.
 Firstly, a content-first, streamlined microsite or brochure site, and secondly, a platform agnostic, omni-channel solution.

 What was the biggest difference in your development and deployment process?